MozillaIndia/devs/start.md

 ## Apply to be a MahaDev ##

-If you haven't done so already, fill this application form and one of us will get in touch with you.
+If you haven't done so already, find, fill and submit the application form.
+One of us will get in touch with you.